Jillian Mayer: Artwork

 Mayer's first solo show "Family Matters" opened in April 2011 at the David Castillo Gallery: a multimedia installation, it explored the "artificial worlds of '90s sitcoms" through sculptures and videos, including I Am Your Grandma which would later go viral on YouTube.
-"Erasey Page" was an interactive exhibit Mayer created, which gives the audience a chance to "erase" a website of their choice.
+"Erasey Page" was an interactive exhibit Mayer created, which gave the audience a chance to "erase" a website of their choice.
 It opened in April 2012 at the Bass Museum in Miami.
 Mayer also created 2013's "Precipice/PostModem" at Locust Projects in Miami, which was an installation that built upon her short film #PostModem.

 Mayer worked on a project titled "400 Nudes", for which she selected four hundred nude selfies of women of all ages, shapes, and races from the pool of millions available on the Internet.
 She then staged photo shoots to remake them, digitally altering the composite photos to realistically replace the original faces with her own.
 To explore the gaps, as well as the overlaps, between different networks of image consumption, she then re-uploaded the photos to various platforms on the net.
 "400 Nudes" premiered at the La Biennale de Montreal on October 22, 2014.

 Mayer was commissioned by the Miami International Airport in 2018 to create the installation "Still Life Scans", a series of photos taken using the TSA's airport x-ray scanners.
 In 2016 Mayer debuted a series of colorful sculptures she called "Slumpies", which are specially designed for users to slump on while staring at their smartphones.
 They have been exhibited internationally, including at Kunsthal Aarhus, Atlanta Contemporary Art Center, EXPO Chicago, University of California, and the Pérez Art Museum Miami.

 Mayer is represented by David Castillo Gallery.

 In 2023, Mayer was a contestant on The Exhibit: Finding the Next Great Artist, a reality TV series that aired on MTV and the Smithsonian Channel.